Fulwing/FlyingPoro/README.md

 How to play the game

-up bottom for flying up|
+up botton for flying up|
 let go the button for flying down

 after dead press space to restart the game